1. Confidential Information:

 (d) Data Subject: means an individual who is the subject of Personal Data.

 (e) DPA: means the Data Protection Act 2018.

 (f) EEA: means the European Economic Area and also includes the United Kingdom whether or not it is a member of the European Economic Area.

-(g) GDPR: means Regulation (EU) 2016/679 and/or such legislation as may give effect to its terms in England and Wales.
+(g) UK GDPR: means Regulation (EU) 2016/679 and/or such legislation as may give effect to its terms in England and Wales.

-(h) Personal Data: has the meaning set out in Article 4(1) of the GDPR, and for the purposes of this Agreement means Personal Data provided by one party to this Agreement to the other.
+(h) Personal Data: has the meaning set out in Article 4(1) of the UK GDPR, and for the purposes of this Agreement means Personal Data provided by one party to this Agreement to the other.

-(i) Processing and process: have the meaning set out in Article 4(2) of the GDPR and clause 3(4) of the DPA.
+(i) Processing and process: have the meaning set out in Article 4(2) of the UK GDPR and clause 3(4) of the DPA.

 3.2 The Discloser and the Recipient acknowledge that for the purposes of Data Protection Legislation, in the event that any Confidential Information contains or consists of Personal Data then the Discloser shall be the Data Controller and Recipient shall be the Data Processor in respect of that Personal Data.